joshgerdes/jekyll-uno/_draft/Get-Ahead-with-Self-Hosted-Agents-and-Container-Apps-Jobs.md

 Once the agent pool has been created, we need our token to allow the Agents to register to the Agent Pool we have just created.

-*This token is a secret and will be stored in an Azure Key Vault as part of our deployment, allowing the secret to being protected from unauthorised people and allowing you to regenerate the secret when required by updating the key vault secret without having to redeploy any of the infrastructure.*
+*This token is a secret and will be stored in an Azure Key Vault as part of our deployment, allowing the secret to be protected from unauthorised people and allowing you to regenerate the secret when required by updating the key vault secret without having to redeploy any of the infrastructure.*

 1. Login to your **[Azure DevOps](https://aex.dev.azure.com/)** organisation1.
 2. Click on the little User icon at the top right *(next to your initials)*